amit-567/Mini-ATM/README.md

 # Mini-ATM
 ## Welcome to Mini-ATM, where innovation meets convenience.
 I am the brainchild behind this project, dedicated to replicating the functionality of a traditional ATM machine in a compact, user-friendly form.

-## My name is Yogesh Saini, and I'm passionate about creating practical solutions using object-oriented programming principles.
+## My name is Amit Kumar Yaadav, and I'm passionate about creating practical solutions using object-oriented programming principles.
 With a strong foundation in C++, I embarked on the journey to develop Mini-ATM, aiming to provide users with seamless banking experiences from the comfort of their homes.

 ## Mini-ATM offers a comprehensive range of functionalities, including: